XLEnt: Mining a Large Cross-lingual Entity Dataset with Lexical-Semantic-Phonetic Word Alignment: Conclusion

 \section{Conclusion}

 We propose a technique that combines lexical alignment, semantic alignment, and phonetic alignment into a unified alignment model.
-We demonstrate this unified model better extracts cross-lingual entity pairs over any single alignment.
-Leveraging this model, we automatically curate a large, cross-lingual entity resource covering 120 languages paired with English which we freely release to the community.
+We demonstrate this unified model better extracts cross-lingual entity pairs than any single alignment.
+Leveraging this model, we automatically curate a large, cross-lingual entity lexicon covering 120 languages paired with English which we freely release to the community.
+Accompanying this lexicon, we release a large multilingual collection of sentences tagged via named-entity projection.
+We hope these resources facilitate future multilingual NLP work such as multilingual NER, multilingual entity linking, and multilingual knowledge base construction.